chaklim/heroku-buildpack-meteor/README.md

 # Heroku buildpack for meteor

+**NOTE** This fork doesn't force you to use Heroku's MongoHQ install.
 **NOTE** This fork works with Meteor v0.6.0, but has not been tested (and probably won't work) with older versions of Meteor

 ## Usage